Thomas Holden sentenced to 7 years Transportation to Australia for 'Administering An Illegal Oath' to Isaac

-We are open 7 days a week (except the Christmas/ New Year period) from 9.30am to 5.00pm, with guided tours running regularly throughout the day.
+We are open 7 days a week (except over the Christmas/ New Year period) from 9.30am to 5.00pm, with guided tours running regularly throughout the day.

 For specific information on tour times and content please telephone the information desk on 01524 64998.

 Tours last approximately 60 minutes.

 The gift shop closes at 4.30pm.

-Why not take a tour around one of the UK's most significant historic monuments?
-With origins dating all the way back to the Romans, this fascinating collection of buildings has been a centre for justice, incarceration and penal reform for almost 1,000 years.
+Lancaster Castle is one of the UK's most significant historic monuments.
+It has origins dating all the way back to the Romans and has been a centre for justice, incarceration and penal reform for almost 1,000 years.

 Our knowledgeable and friendly tour guides will take you through tales of witchcraft, religious persecution, crime and punishment, rehabilitation and release throughout the ages.
 You might even get to stand in the dock, raise your left hand to be sworn in, and to learn the true meaning of being 'sent down'.
 You can try out one of our medieval cells for size and enjoy one of Europe's most extensive collections of heraldic shields.

 Please note: While every effort is made to open these buildings up for public viewing, Lancaster Castle is still used as a Crown Court.
 If the Court is sitting, it may not be possible to view all rooms.